 Updated NCAA Tournament Projections for BYU Basketball

-It's been a while since BYU basketball fell to 15-5 on the season when they lost to #1 Gonzaga.
-Despite 10 days between games, BYU is still a consensus NCAA tournament team according to national analysts.
-Here are the most recent NCAA tournament projections for BYU:
+BYU dominated two consecutive WCC games last week to improve to 17-5 on the season.
+In the latest NCAA tournament projections, the Cougars inched forward across the board.
+Below are the updated NCAA tournament projections for BYU.

-Lunardi has BYU penciled in as a #8 seed in his latest bracketology, up from a #9 seed the week before.
-In Lunardi's projections, the Cougars would face #9 Xavier for an opportunity to play (most likely) #1 Baylor in the second round.
+Lunardi has BYU penciled in as a #7 seed in his latest bracketology, up from an #8 seed the week before.
+In Lunardi's projections, the Cougars would face #10 Louisville for an opportunity to play either #2 Villanova or #15 Siena in the second round.

-Jerry Palm put BYU as a #9 seed in his latest projections.
-He has BYU facing #8 Saint Louis in the first round for an opportunity to play ( most likely) #1 Baylor.
+Jerry Palm put BYU as a #8 seed in his latest projections - up from a #9 seed last week.
+He has BYU facing #9 UConn in the first round for an opportunity to play ( most likely) #1 Michigan.

 Fox College Hoops

-Fox College Hoops has BYU as a #10 seed.
-The Cougars would face #7 Florida for an opportunity to play the winner of #2 Virginia and #15 James Madison.
+Fox College Hoops has BYU as a #9 seed.
+The Cougars would face #8 Florida for an opportunity to play the winner of #1 Michigan and #16 Sam Houston State.

 You probably noticed that our site looks a little different.
 It is currently under construction and the commenting capability is turned off.
 While we work on some exciting updates to improve your experience, you can ask us questions through one of our social media channels: